akharrou/sphinx-restructuredtext/docs/Hyperlink targets - rst,nts,ksa,2020-1110115624.rst

     ::

         _`Norwegian Blue`
-            it's simple the best blue in the world
+            a hyperlink target that is made on the fly, inline

-        Here's the first occurrence of the `Norwegian Blue`_ !
+        You can create a link that redirects to its declaration location by simply stating it with an underscore at the end: ```Norwegian Blue`_`` -> `Norwegian Blue`_ !

 Out

     _`Norwegian Blue`
-        it's simple the best blue in the world
+        a hyperlink target that is made on the fly, inline

-    Here's the first occurrence of the `Norwegian Blue`_ !
+    You can create a link that redirects to its declaration location by simply stating it with an underscore at the end: ```Norwegian Blue`_`` -> `Norwegian Blue`_ !

 External targets
 ============================================================